JohnSoltann/kard-dark-whtie/README.md

 Update the name, bio, and social media links with your own information.
 Consider adding a link to a live demo of your business card if you have one hosted online.
 Include screenshots showcasing the different themes and responsive design.
-If you have any specific features or design elements you'd like to highlight, be sure to mention them in the README.